Retirement Eligibility Surveys

 -

 Are you under 62 for the tax year in question?
-If so, request reinstatement in writing, by listing your claim number, phone number, and a return address on your signed request.
-Provide your 1040 tax returns for the year in question, associated W-2s (both you and spouse if filed jointly) and the Social Security Administration’s Summary of Earnings Report.
+If so, request reinstatement in writing, and list your claim number, phone number, and a return address on your signed request.
+Provide your 1040 tax returns for the year in question, associated W-2s (both you and spouse if filed jointly), and the Social Security Administration’s Summary of Earnings Report.
 Please fax this documentation to Retirement Surveys and Students at (202) 606-0022.
 This documentation may also be mailed to the following address:

 U.S. Office of Personnel Management